Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for breast cancer.

 Today, several CRI investigators are undertaking studies with implications for breast cancer immunotherapy.
 Their projects and discoveries include:

-A CRI Fellow at the University of Washington School of Medicine in Seattle, John T. Wilson, Ph.D., is working to enhance T cell responses against tumors by using “smart” polymers to create a new type of cancer vaccine and to test this new strategy in a preclinical model of human breast cancer.
+A CRI fellow at the University of Washington School of Medicine in Seattle, John T. Wilson, Ph.D., is working to enhance T cell responses against tumors by using “smart” polymers to create a new type of cancer vaccine and to test this new strategy in a preclinical model of human breast cancer.
 Dr. Wilson hopes that these studies will translate into a clinically viable class of vaccines for the treatment and prevention of breast and other cancers.

-Ming Li, Ph.D., a CLIP grantee at Memorial Sloan-Kettering Cancer Center in New York, New York, are studying an immunosuppressive pathway that is activated in tumor-associated immune cells in breast cancer models.
+Ming Li, Ph.D., a CLIP grantee at Memorial Sloan Kettering Cancer Center in New York, New York, is studying an immunosuppressive pathway that is activated in tumor-associated immune cells in breast cancer models.
 This pathway is also the target of beta blockers, which are used to treat high blood pressure and which have been associated with increased survival among breast cancer patients.
 In his project, Dr. Li is investigating whether beta blockers target T cells to control breast tumor development, and is also working to understand how this pathway regulates T cell responses to tumors, which may reveal novel targets for the immunotherapy of breast cancer.

 Robert D. Schreiber, Ph.D., an associate director of CRI’s Scientific Advisory Council based at Washington University School of Medicine in Saint Louis, Missouri, developed a new model of breast cancer that more closely resembles the progression of hormone receptor-positive disease in humans, overcoming a major obstacle in the study of breast cancer and the development of new immune-based therapies for the disease.
 His CRI-funded studies have enabled him to define many of the developmental stages of breast cancer and have established several important characteristics of tumors at different stages in their development.
 These studies have opened up new avenues for therapeutic intervention throughout the different stages, and have also aided in the identification of biomarkers that can help in determining disease diagnosis and prognosis.